UK spy chief says 5G engineering risks more important than firm's country

-GLASGOW, Scotland, April 24 (Reuters) - The head of Britain’s GCHQ spy agency said on Wednesday that the suitability of companies to supply equipment for the United Kingdom’s 5G telecoms systems depended more on their security and engineering processes rather than where they were based.
+GLASGOW, Scotland (Reuters) - The head of Britain’s GCHQ spy agency said on Wednesday that the suitability of companies to supply equipment for the United Kingdom’s 5G telecoms systems depended more on their security and engineering processes rather than where they were based.

 Jeremy Fleming’s comments came after a British security source told Reuters that Britain would allow Chinese firm Huawei access to non-core parts of its 5G network, but block it from all core parts of the system.